jonathanbcsouza/weather-trends-analysis/README.md

 **5- Predictions**

-This is a rough predictions of what would be the next years temperature globally and locally.
+This is a rough predictions of temperature in the next years globally and locally.

 I have got the global and local average temperature and I used its rate as a constant to find what would be the next year temperature.